PicThrive/PicThriveApi/groups.rst

 Fields

-    * **Status**: Url to check zip progress at.
+    * **Status**: URL to check zip progress at.
 Note: this is a cloudconvert url.
 See https://cloudconvert.com/apidoc#status
     * **Error**: Optional error string.

 Example Return (201 Created)::